 Irish sea moss is appreciated for the breadth of nutrients it provides in modest amounts.
 These include:

-- Iodine, which contributes to normal thyroid function and the production of thyroid hormones.
+Iodine, which contributes to normal thyroid function and the production of thyroid hormones.

-- Potassium and magnesium, which support normal muscle function and help reduce tiredness and fatigue when consumed as part of a balanced diet.
+Potassium and Magnesium, which support normal muscle function and help reduce tiredness and fatigue when consumed as part of a balanced diet.

-- Calcium, which is needed for the maintenance of normal bones and teeth.
+Calcium, which is needed for the maintenance of normal bones and teeth.

-- Iron, which contributes to normal oxygen transport in the body and normal cognitive function.
+Iron, which contributes to normal oxygen transport in the body and normal cognitive function.

 - A spectrum of vitamins such as vitamin C and some B vitamins, alongside naturally occurring antioxidants.